fbpx

 • TransUnion – 1-888-909-9972

 4.)
 Call each credit reporting agency whenever you want a particular vendor to access your credit report.
-This is called a “temporary lift” of the credit freeze for one vendor only.
-The permanent credit freeze remains in place until you choose to remove it entirely.
+This is a “temporary lift” of the credit freeze for one vendor only.
+The permanent credit freeze remains in place until you remove it entirely.
 There may be a fee for each temporary lift.

 This article is for educational purposes only.
 WeStreet Credit Union makes no representations as to the accuracy, completeness, or specific suitability of any information presented.
 Information provided should not be relied on or interpreted as legal, tax or financial advice.
 Nor does the information directly relate to our products and/or services terms and conditions.